 Doctor loans or physician loans are specialized mortgages for high-income earning doctors with variable incomes, little credit, or unfavorable debt-to-income ratios, thanks to student loans.
 If you qualify for a doctor mortgage, it could be helpful for getting a second home.

 Be aware, however, that doctor loans often incur higher interest rates than traditional mortgages.
 Just because you qualify for a doctor loan doesn’t necessarily mean it’s the right choice.
 Your best option is to shop around and compare rates, including traditional and doctor mortgages, to determine the lowest-cost borrowing option for your financial situation.
+Many doctor mortgage loans are only available on your primary residence, but if your second home could be your primary residence for a while, perhaps you could still use a doctor mortgage loan for it.

 More information here: